PrestonStringham/covid-in-middlesex-nj/README.md

 * The Mask-Wearing Survey Data was provided by The New York Times and the license for this data can be found [here](https://github.com/nytimes/covid-19-data/blob/master/LICENSE)
 * The COVID-19 Reported Patient Impact and Hospital Capacity by Facility data was provided by healthdata.gov.
 I was unable to find a license or terms of use for this dataset.
 * The COVID-19 Vaccinations in the United States, County dataset was obtained from the CDC and the license for this data is found [here](https://www.cdc.gov/other/agencymaterials.html)

+# Additional Packages
+* [Anaconda](https://www.anaconda.com/) was used as my data science platform.
+This gives you access to all the packages used in this project as well as Jupyter Notebooks which is necessary to open the single src file.
+The license agreement for anaconda can be found [here](https://www.anaconda.com/eula-anaconda-individual-edition).
+* [Pandas](https://pandas.pydata.org/) was used extensively throughout this project as the main data manipulation tool.
+Pandas falls under the BSD 3-Clause License.